klattimer/pyenergenie/docs/Architecture.md

 ## Overview

+## The Threads

+The Energenie class operates in it's own thread, receiving input from the SPI device and triggering the appropriate functions.
+The WebSocket Handler operates in it's own thread using asyncio and the MQTT Handler operates a thread for subscriptions.
+To top it all off the flask webserver has to operate in a thread too which doesn't make flask too happy and therefore auto-reload is disabled.

+The main thread is blocked by either the command loop or the iterative loop holding the application running.

 ## Devices

 The basic device driver architecture follows a plugin type system where the files in the folder